5 Common Scenarios of Lost Cats

 1) The most common scenario, while (believe it or not), is the cat getting trapped in a tree, on a rooftop, or somewhere else they do not feel safe escaping on their own.
 This is dangerous, especially in the summer months, because your cat needs water and food.
 If stranded waiting for help for too long, it can become a life-threatening emergency.

 2) Most lost cats stay within a five-house radius of where their owners live.
 Even outdoor cats tend to stake their territory as a single city block.
-If you live in the city or the suburbs, and you can’t find your cat, check with the neighbors on your block.
+If you live in the city or the suburbs, and you can’t find your cat, check with the neighbors on your block. .
+Or invest in getting a pet monitor like this one from Whistle to help keep track of your cat at all times.
+And be sure that your cat has a collar with an ID tag.

 3) If a feline is injured, it is often the natural instinct for them to hide somewhere secluded.
 One of the most important reasons to be concerned if your cat goes missing is that getting them the prompt medical attention that may save their life.
 In the event the cat is injured, they are usually on your property, or somewhere on a neighbor’s property, well hidden from people and other animals alike.